TouK/nussknacker/docs/Quickstart.md

 ## See results in Kibana

-* To see Kibana go to Search tab on Nussknacker main panel
+* Go to Search tab on Nussknacker main panel
 * Define processedevents* as default index pattern
-  * You will see filtered events
+* Now you should see filtered events

+> If you are getting 403 creating index, please try following script in the Kibana "Dev Tools" `PUT .kibana/_settings
+ {
+   "index": {
+     "blocks": {
+     "read_only_allow_delete": "false"
+     }
+   }
+ }`

 <video width="100%" controls>
   <source src="img/quickstart/searchInKibana.mp4" type="video/mp4">
 </video>

-## Test your process in sandbox environment
+## Test your process in a sandbox
-* Clink 'generate' button in right panel of application (assuming you have already some test data on Kafka)
+* Clink 'generate' button in right panel of application

-  * Latest records from Kafka will be downloaded to file
+> If you followed the Quickstart from the beggining you should already have some data on Kafka.
+Latest records from Kafka will be downloaded to a file.

 * Click 'from file' button and upload file generated in last step
 * After a while you will see test results - how many records passed filters, and what where variables values